devmuaz/flutter-image-assets/README.md

 ## Usage

-After installing the extension, you should see a new option has been added yo your context menu when you right click on any folder inside the `Explorer` section named `Flutter Image Assets: Generate`:
+After installing the extension, you should see a new option has been added your context menu when you right click on any folder inside the `Explorer` section named `Flutter Image Assets: Generate`:

 <p align='center'>
 	<img